-There is alcohol based hand gel at the entrance of our hospitals, adult wards and by each bed (for safety reasons in some areas staff wear individual tottles of gel).
+Hand sanitising gel is available at the entrance of our hospitals, adult wards and by each bed (for safety reasons in some areas staff wear individual bottles of gel).

 This is for the use of all staff, patients and visitors.
 Alcohol hand rub is used to supplement regular handwashing.

-You can expect your hospital environment to be kept clean and tidy.
-We employ trained staff to clean both our ward areas and other areas of the hospital every day.
+While in hospital, you can expect the environment you’re in to be clean and tidy.
+Trained staff are employed to clean ward areas and other areas of the hospital every day.

-If you have any issues about infection prevention and control, please speak to the Sister / Charge Nurse or Matron, who can quickly respond to issues that arise, whether these be for a patient on a ward, or wider issues such as the fabric of the hospital’s buildings.
+If you have any concerns about infection prevention and control, please speak to the sister / charge nurse or matron, who can quickly respond, whether the issue relates to a patient on a ward or something else, such as the structure of the hospital’s buildings.

-To keep up with the latest guidelines for protecting patients, our staff are constantly being reminded of effective ways of preventing infection including how to care for difficult wounds and IV lines.
+To keep up with the latest guidelines for infection control and protecting patients, we have regular reminders and training opportunities for staff.
+Content and information provided highlights effective and evidenced ways of preventing infection, including how to care for difficult wounds and IV lines.

 Aprons and gloves

-Staff should be using aprons and gloves as ‘personal protection’ when they are changing dressings or giving patient care – this protects both the patient and the member of staff.
+Staff should be wearing aprons and gloves when they are changing dressings or providing patient care – this protects both the patient and the member of staff.